-Prerequisite module: Old and New Testament 114, and Prerequisite pass module: Old and New Testament 144
+Prerequisite module: Old and New Testament 144;

-252 (8) The Prophetic Literature of the Old Testament (1L, 1P)
+252 (8) The Prophetic Literature of the Old Testament (1L, 1P) 253 (8) The Prophetic Literature of the Old Testament (1L, 1P) (BTh: Part-time)

 This module introduces the key themes and texts of the Old Testament prophetic literature.
 Along the way, students will develop the formal critical tools necessary for becoming critically informed and responsible Bible readers.